AtPan/Crypt-Engine/NamingConvention.md

 ### Functions

 1. All public functions will be named using a snakecase scheme.
-2. All public functions will be named four segments:
+2. All public functions will be named using four segments:
     1. The first segment is always `Crypt_`.
     2. The second segment is always the name of the module the function belongs to.
     3. The third segment is always the name of the object the function primarily operates on.
 This is an optional segment and not always present.